 It's a little scary to realize that I've spent nearly a third of my life writing this book.
 I look back at where I was when I started it, both as a person and a writer, and am amazed how much I've done in the meantime.
 But while I have written three other books, this is no doubt my magnum opus (literally, "big penguin").
 For anyone who wants to share the books of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy with others, or rediscover them yourself, I strongly encourage you to try my rhyming translation.

 Given how small Rhode Island is, it's amazing how much stuff is packed in there.
-Sure, my new book has a few things everyone knows about, like Waterfire and the Big Blue Bug.
+Sure, my new (as of 2007) book has a few things everyone knows about, like Waterfire and the Big Blue Bug.
 But there's also some history, some cool events you've never heard of, and a whole bunch of fascinating people.

 If you are in Rhode Island for any length of time, you are going to come across something from my book, even if it's by accident.
 But if you buy my book, then you'll know.
 Maybe you'll have read up about who brews the Yacht Club Soda you bought at the farm.
 Or maybe when you run into the Coupon Queen over dinner, you'll recognize her.